Len Davis: Aftermath and later developments

 In 2018, the city of New Orleans settled a lawsuit with Groves' three children in the sum of $1.5 million.
 Davis lost his final appeal in October 2021.

 In October 2022, three men, Bernell Juluke Jr., Leroy Nelson, and Kunta Gable, wrongfully convicted of the August 22, 1994, murder of 19-year-old Rondell Santinac, based on false testimony from Davis, were released after 28 years of incarceration.
 Davis has been linked to Santinac's murder as well.
 In December 2022, another man, Sherman Singleton, who was convicted of the August 8, 1990, murder of Bruce Vappie based on false testimony from Davis, was released from prison after 32 years after pleading guilty to manslaughter.
 In 2022, Dwayne LeBlanc, the man whom Davis had originally been searching for, was released from prison after 24 years after his convictions for second degree murder of the August 27, 1994, slaying of Richard Borden and attempted first degree murder were overturned and he pleaded guilty to lesser charges.
 LeBlanc said he was living in California, over 2,000 miles away, when the murder occurred.

 On December 23, 2024, Davis's federal death sentence was commuted to life in prison after outgoing President Joe Biden granted sentence commutations to 37 of the 40 inmates on federal death row.
 A week later, Davis and fellow former death row inmate Shannon Agofsky filed a motion to block the commutation, as courts examine death penalty cases more closely for errors during appeals.
 The motion was rejected.

+Davis was transferred from USP Terre Haute to ADX Florence, a supermax facility in Fremont County, Colorado, on November 20, 2025.

+In popular culture

+The Len Davis case & aftermath has been the subject of numerous true crime documentary shows, such as: